How to Get Rid of Fire Ants in Texas: The Complete Homeowner's Guide

 - Do not pop the white pustules.
 They are sterile and popping them increases infection risk.

-Texas A&M AgriLife Extension and every land-grant university extension service in the Southeast recommends the Two-Step Method as the most effective, cost-efficient approach to fire ant control.
+Texas A&M AgriLife Extension and every land-grant university extension service in the Southeast recommend the Two-Step Method as the most effective, cost-efficient approach to fire ant control.
 It combines a broadcast bait application (Step 1) with individual mound treatments (Step 2) for any colonies that survive.

 Step 1: Broadcast Bait Application